hannelita/hannelita.github.io/pages/academic.md

 Check my [CV]({{ site.url }}/download/HanneliCVwithprojects-dld.pdf) for further details.

+## Research Interests and Academic Goals

+Given my background in Electrical Engineering and CS, combined with years of industry experience, I became particularly interested in the intersection of software and hardware formalization.
+I am currently working on a verified Hardware Description Language (HDL) built in Coq and inspired in Verilog.
+I am constantly asking questions about its typing system: how can I design a strongly typed language without getting rid of the comfort of writing Verilog?
+How can I take into account the needs for time and resource representation?
+More importantly, how could I properly verify the properties of this language?
+Is there a good semantic model for it?

+I want to make Proof Assistants more accessible to a broader audience.
+I personally think they are awesome, and more projects could benefit from them - if we could lower the entry bar to this particular PL branch.
+There are many ways in which we can do it, but improving the tooling around them sounds like a good path.
+I threw in some of ideas in the [publications]({{ site.url }}/academic/#publications-list) list below.

+Besides proof assistants and HDL, I'm broadly interested in general aspects of verification, type theory, functional programming, effective teaching of Maths, CS and Engineering.

 ## Publications List

 1. [Towards an Incremental Dataset of Proofs]({{ site.url }}/download/submission-hatra21.pdf) - [Human Aspects of Types and Reasoning Assistants](https://2021.splashcon.org/details/hatra-2021-papers/9/Towards-an-Incremental-Dataset-of-Proofs) (HATRA) 2021 (co-located with [SPLASH'21](https://2021.splashcon.org/) )